How to match impedance of low-noise amplifier

 - Enhanced stability

-- Increased circuit complexity Trade-off:
+- Trade-off: Increased circuit complexity

 5. Simulation & Optimization

-- ADS, Keysight Genesys Tools:
+- Tools: ADS, Keysight Genesys

 - Smith chart visualization of impedance transformations